 He folded his arms over his chest.
 “Wow, Sandy.
 That is something I didn’t know about you.”

 Sandy fumed.
 “Well, I can’t stand Miranda and her group.”

 He laughed.
 “I’m right there with you!
-I think Miranda is just one of those girls who think they are better than everyone else.”
+I think Miranda is just one of those girls who thinks they are better than everyone else.”

-“Yes, I concur Henry.”
+“Yes, I concur.”
 I was surprised to see him, but I’m glad he was here.

 “So, where are you ladies going?”